cristiantobol/developer-toolcamp/session_02_github.md

     $ git commit -m "Added repository description to the README."
     ```

-We've now added the update to our local version of the repository but it the
+We've now added the updated README file to our local version of the repository
-changes haven't been uploaded to our remote repository on GitHub yet.
+but the changes haven't been uploaded to our remote repository on GitHub yet.

 <a name="push"></a>
 ## Pushing code
 Now that we've staged and committed our changes we want to send them to the
-remote version of the repository so that they're available to others and also
+remote version of the repository so that they're available to others and we also
-backed up.
+have a back up of them then too.

-1. To do this you run *git push* but you will see the following error displayed
+1. To do this you run **git push** but you will see the following error displayed
 when you try it:
     ```
     $ git push